falcosecurity/falco/chart/falco/README.md

 ## Kubernetes Audit Log

-The Kubernetes Audit Log is now supported via the built-in [k8saudit](https://github.com/falcosecurity/plugins/tree/master/plugins/k8saudit) plugin.
-It is entirely up to you to set up the [webhook backend](https://kubernetes.io/docs/tasks/debug/debug-cluster/audit/#webhook-backend) of the Kubernetes API server to forward the Audit Log event to the Falco listening port.
+The [k8saudit](https://github.com/falcosecurity/plugins/tree/main/plugins/k8saudit) plugin receives Kubernetes Audit Log events through its own HTTP(S) listener.
+Configure the Kubernetes API server's [webhook backend](https://kubernetes.io/docs/tasks/debug/debug-cluster/audit/#webhook-backend) to forward audit events to that listener.

+TLS settings apply to separate connections:

+- `falco.http_output.mtls`, `certs.client`, and `certs.existingClientSecret` configure client authentication for **outgoing alerts** sent to a remote HTTP(S) output endpoint.
+See [Enable http_output](#enable-http_output).
+- `falco.webserver.ssl_enabled` configures HTTPS for Falco's health and metrics webserver, which is separate from the audit webhook listener.
+- The `k8saudit` plugin uses its own `open_params` and `init_config.sslCertificate` settings for HTTPS.
+Its webhook listener does **not support client-certificate authentication (mTLS)**.
+Setting the HTTP output options above does not change this.

+To enable HTTPS on the audit listener, set the plugin's `open_params` to an HTTPS URL, such as `https://:9765/k8s-audit`, and point `init_config.sslCertificate` to a mounted PEM file containing the server certificate and private key.
+When using `certs.server.key`, `certs.server.crt`, and `certs.ca.crt`, the chart mounts this bundle at `/etc/falco/certs/falco.pem`.

-The following snippet shows how to deploy Falco with the [k8saudit](https://github.com/falcosecurity/plugins/tree/master/plugins/k8saudit) plugin:
+The following snippet shows how to deploy Falco with the `k8saudit` plugin over HTTP:
 ```yaml
 # -- Disable the drivers since we want to deploy only the k8saudit plugin.
 driver: